vincentpierre/ml-agents-dots/Documentation~/README.md

 m_DiscreteAction.TryGetValue(m_Entity, out action);
 ```

-Where `ActionStruct` is a user defined struct.
+Where `ActionStruct` is a user defined action struct.
 This struct must contain only floats or float structs in the continuous case and only integers (or enums derived from integers) in the discrete case.
+The HashMap becomes a mapping from Entities (the ones that requested decisions) and their actions.

 ## UI to create a Policy